trendscenter/coinstac/design/architecture-requirements.md

             1. Should show consortia currently running pipelines
     2. During a pipeline run
         1. Reveal local client’s pipelines’ states
-        2. Reveal pipeline states of other users?
+        2. Reveal pipeline states of other users
         3. Reveal progress of pipeline run
     3. After a run
         1. View pipeline run results
-        2. Should allow exporting of results of computation runs (in CSV, JSON, email?, etc.)
+        2. Should allow exporting of results of computation runs (in CSV, JSON, email, etc.)
 11. Should afford users a reasonable measure of security
     1. User information, consortium information, PHI data should be handled correctly
     2. E.g., Someone creates a computation that sends everyone’s data to another server